Learning Correlated Latent Representations with Adaptive Priors: VAES WITH CORRELATIONS

 \subsection{\acrlongpl{CVAE}}

 Standard \glspl{VAE} are capable of learning compact low-dimensional embeddings for high-dimensional data.
-However, due to the i.i.d. assumption, they fail to account for the correlations between data points when \emph{a priori} we know correlations exist. \glspl{CVAE} \citep{tang2019correlated} mitigate the issue by employing a structured prior as well as a structured variational posterior to take advantage of the structured correlation information.
+However, due to the i.i.d. assumption, they fail to account for the correlations between data points when \emph{a priori} we know such correlations exist. \glspl{CVAE} \citep{tang2019correlated} mitigate the issue by employing a structured prior as well as a structured variational posterior.

-Formally, assume we are given an undirected correlation graph $G=(V, E)$, where $(v_i, v_j)\in E$ represents that the data points $x_i$ and $x_j$ are correlated, \glspl{CVAE} apply a correlated prior $p^\textrm{corr}_0(\bm z)$ on the latent variables $\bm z_i$'s which satisfies
+Formally, assume we are given an undirected correlation graph $G=(V, E)$, where $(v_i, v_j)\in E$ represents that the data points $x_i$ and $x_j$ are correlated. \glspl{CVAE} apply a correlated prior $p^\textrm{corr}_0(\bm z)$ on the latent variables $\bm z_i$'s which satisfies

 Here $p_0(\cdot)$ and $p_0(\cdot,\cdot)$ are parameter-free functions that capture the singleton and pairwise marginal distributions of the latent variables.
 For example, we can set $p_0(\cdot)$ to be the density of a standard multivariate normal distribution and $p_0(\cdot,\cdot)$ to be a multivariate normal density that has high values if the two inputs are close to each other.
 With such a prior, we again assume $\bm x_i$'s are drawn conditionally independently given $\bm{z}_i$.
 When $G$ is acyclic, such a prior $p_0^{\text{corr}}(\bm z)$ does exist \citep{wainwright2008graphical}: